Unit Trust Deed kit

 Do Unit Holders and Trustees go down with an insolvent Unit Trust?

 The Unit Trust trustee is liable for the Unit Trust liabilities.
 The trustee has the right to indemnity.
 This is against the Unit Trust’s assets.
-If there is a shortfall the Unit Holders may also be personally liable.
+If there is a shortfall, the Unit Holders may also be personally liable.

 Unit Holders in a Unit Trust are liable to indemnify the trustees of a Unit Trust.
 This is for liabilities incurred by the business of the Unit Trust.
 See Justice McGarvie in Broomhead Pty Ltd (in Liquidation) v Broomhead Pty Ltd (1985) VR 891.

 However, this rule does not apply if the right to indemnity is expressly revoked from the Unit Trust deed.
 Our Unit Trust deed protects unitholders from liability incurred by trustees.
-Our Unit Trusts deed benefits the unitholders.
+Our Unit Trust deed benefits the unitholders.

 Common faults of Unit Trust deeds